Low Chlorine Output

 This is not generally a problem because the chlorine demand over the winter months is significantly less.
 Most pools will cope with the reduced chlorine output and even reduced running times throughout winter.

 Did you know... that the EcoBlend® chlorinator has an in-built winter mode for use during the colder months?
+In this mode, the output is automatically re-scaled to a maximum of half the original specified capacity of the unit.

 Low Salt LevelChlorinators require salt or minerals to be added to the pool water for electrolysis to take place.
 Most manufacturers specify a minimum and maximum salt or mineral level, for efficient operation of the chlorinator.